After positive COVID-19 test, Phillies find themselves involved in vaccination debate

-PHILADELPHIA – As the pandemic lingers, the Phillies found themselves a part of a debate taking place around the country.
+PHILADELPHIA — As the pandemic lingers, the Phillies find themselves a part of a debate taking place around the country.

-The Phillies became a part of the COVID-19 conversation before last Sunday’s 5-4 win over the Boston Red Sox when Philadelphia put four players on the COVID-19 injury list, including scheduled starting pitcher Aaron Nola.
-Phillies manager Joe Girardi said third baseman Alec Bohm tested positive.
+The Phillies became a part of the vaccination conversation before Sunday’s 5-4 win over the Boston Red Sox when Philadelphia put four players on the COVID-19 injury list, including scheduled starter Nola.
+Manager Joe Girardi said third baseman Alec Bohm tested positive.
 Nola and relievers Bailey Falter and Connor Brogdon were deemed close contacts.

 The Phillies are one of seven big league teams not to have 85% of its Tier 1 personnel, which primarily includes players and coaches, vaccinated.
 Once this level is reached, baseball relaxes some of its COVID-19 protocols.

-The Phillies were fortunate that they won Sunday and the game was followed by the four-day All-Star break.
-The Phillies returned from the break with a double header against the Miami Marlins on Friday at Citizens Bank Park.
+The Phillies were fortunate that they won Sunday and that the game was followed by the four-day All-Star break.
+The Phillies returned from the break with a doubleheader against the Miami Marlins on Friday at Citizens Bank Park.

 Bohm was still out of the lineup but feeling fine, according to Girardi.

-Girardi said he did not believe what happen the past few days would cause unvaccinated Phillies to reconsider their position.
+Girardi said he did not believe what happened the past few days would cause unvaccinated Phillies to reconsider their position.

 “I think the people who haven’t got vaccinated probably won’t get vaccinated,” he said.

-Nola said it stunk not being able to pitch last Sunday.
-He watched some of the game on his phone and then listened to the rest on the radio while driving back from Boston.
+Nola said it was difficult not being able to pitch Sunday.
+He watched some of the game on his phone and listened to the rest on the radio while driving back from Boston.
 Nola said he wasn’t worried about testing positive for COVID.

 “I felt fine,” he said.
 “I didn’t think I was around Bohm that much.”